sanazmhd/documents/README.md

 9.**srpProtocol**

 This module handles the Stream Reservation Protocol.
-SRP messages are sent and received through SRPEtherLLC and SRPRelay
+SRP messages are sent and received through SRPEtherLLC and SRPRelay.

 10.**srpTable**